 Read any tech or marketing title at the moment and someone is saying something about Big Data.
 There is little doubt that our ability to house and analyse huge amounts of information is transformative, but it would be remiss to forget, Big Data is no panacea.
 Of course, Big Data can be powerful, but even more so, it's about having the 'right data'!
 Analysing Big Data can improve your ability to enhance your operations, but that's really only when you don't know where to look in the first place; but what if you do know what you're looking for?

-In the GPS Fleet Management business, we are often asked, how many vehicles you'd need to have before you get a solid ROI from an investment in one of our solutions.
+In the GPS Fleet Management business, we are often asked, how many vehicles you'd need to have before you get a solid ROI from an investment in one of our fleet management solutions.
 In actuality the word 'fleet' lends itself to this assumption, but there is much to gain from just managing one vehicle more effectively.
-It's for this reason we work with Telstra, so that our solutions are accessible to anyone ? a sole operator or a large enterprise.
-When delivering insights via a software-as-a-service (SaaS) model, you could pay as little as three-dollars a day for the solution and ensure you increase your productivity by 20 per cent a day, conservatively.
+It's for this reason we work with Telstra, so that our solutions are accessible to anyone, from a sole operator to a large enterprise and anywhere in between.
+When delivering insights via fleet management software, you could pay as little as three-dollars a day for the solution and ensure you increase your productivity by 20 per cent a day, conservatively.

 The alternative to this of course is 'hope'; hoping you or your staff take the best route, that you drive effectively to conserve fuel and maintenance and that your customers don't mind inflexibility.
 The problem with this is you can't build a business on hope any more than you can manage something without measuring it.